 These compressed scenes, of course, would definitely not be “to scale” but they would make sense from a modeling standpoint.
 You could make your own scale so that you at least use your space proportionately to the real thing, like maybe 1 foot = 100 miles (between towns, for example).

 Train Layout Design Elements, or LDE’s are the second answer to the question.
 These are the elements of the prototype that are recognizable visually and operationally that you do want to model in some detail.
 Your particular train layout design elements might include certain industries that are critical for the prototype you are modeling, or they might be certain towns, or even certain scenes, like the Horseshoe Curve on the Pennsylvania RR, that are or were important to the prototype.

-Developing model railroads based on train layout design elements is a concept that was proposed by Tony Koester 10-12 years ago and explained in detail in his 2 excellent books on the subject, both written within the last several years and both of which I would highly recommend as you plan your train layout design –
+Developing model railroads based on train layout design elements is a concept that was proposed by Tony Koester several years ago and explained in detail in his 2 excellent books on the subject, both of which I would highly recommend as you plan your train layout design –

 Thus, in essence, your railroad could consist of several train layout design elements, connected by areas of selective compression...

 A simple method of trying to put this all together, so you can conceptually visualize your proposed train layout design, would be to use the “domino” plan advocated by David Barrow and outlined in the first book mentioned above.
 You could use small rectangles of paper or index cards, each one representing a four-foot section of your planned layout space, though not necessarily to scale…